-Following this exercise, teachers will have an opportunity to explore various classroom activities in the QuarkNet Data Portfolio (https://quarknet.i2u2.org/data-portfolio) that help teachers incorporate highenergy physics concepts into their everyday lessons.
+Following this exercise, teachers will have an opportunity to explore various classroom activities in the QuarkNet Data Portfolio that help teachers incorporate high-energy physics concepts into their everyday lessons.
 Many of these activities utilize real data from CMS or other experiments such as ATLAS, LIGO, TOTEM and the QuarkNet cosmic ray detectors.
 Successful completion of this phase of the workshop will result in teachers developing an implementation plan that they can try with their students the following year.
 Up to three graduate credits are available for teachers who submit a formal implementation plan along with adaptations unique to their school or school district.
 (There is a cost and registration process for the graduate credit: if interested, please inquire about this ahead of time.)